teticio/kindle2pdf/README.md

 ## Usage

-First you need to login to `https://read.amazon.com/` on Chrome.
+First you need to login to `https://read.amazon.com/`.
 The Python script will automatically retreive any cookies it needs.
 Then, assuming you own the book with the ASIN `B0182LFAIA`, you can run the following command:

 ```bash
 kindle2pdf B0182LFAIA